-Thumb sucking: when does it become a problem?
+Thumb sucking: When does it become a problem?

-When is sucking their thumb a problem?
+When is sucking your thumb a problem?

 - When it’s happening all day long